Fredbian/react-practice-travel-journal/README.md

 # react-practice-travel-journal

-This is a react practice to create a static airbnb front page.
+This is a react practice to create a static travel journal page.
+Take data from a data file and render data into cards.

 ## Available Scripts